-- Reviewed Management's recommendation on dividend distribution for FY2020 and FY2021, taking into consideration of the Group's earnings and cashflow requirements and its solvency position. - Reviewed the potential impact of the material litigation involving the Company and its operating subsidiary (Companies) which was disclosed under Note 26 of the Group's Audited Financial Statements, and the Companies' legal position against the litigation case.
+- Reviewed Management's recommendation on dividend distribution for FY2022, taking into consideration of the Group's earnings and cashflow requirements and its solvency position. - Reviewed the potential impact of the material litigation involving the Company and its operating subsidiary (Companies) which was disclosed under Note 26 of the Group's Audited Financial Statements, and the Companies' legal position against the litigation case. - Reviewed issues raised by the tax authority arising from a tax audit and the mitigating measures and actions undertaken by Management to address the issues.

-During FY2021, the ARMC Chairman had two meetings with the external auditors without the Management's presence and had separate meetings with the Managing Director, Finance Director and the Head of Corporate Assurance prior to every scheduled ARMC Meeting.
+During FY2022, the ARMC Chairman had two meetings with the external auditors and had separate meetings with the Managing Director, Finance Director and the Head of Corporate Assurance prior to every scheduled ARMC Meeting.